yueplush/vrc-join-notification-pushover-windows/README.md

 - Optional Pushover integration in addition to local desktop notifications.
 - Simple tray-aware GUI on both Windows (PowerShell + WinForms) and Linux (Python + Tk + an optional system tray that disables itself automatically when prerequisites are missing).
 The Windows window now matches the Linux layout, including the live status fields and compact spacing.
 - Windows builds guard against multiple launches and continue to raise desktop notifications (even when packaged as a `.exe`) by dispatching them through the UI thread.
+- Native Windows builds now register an AppUserModelID and Start Menu shortcut automatically so Action Center toasts (with the system chime) accompany the tray balloon on supported versions of Windows.
 - Linux build offers one-click login startup integration that writes/removes the `.desktop` autostart entry for you and confirms the action with a desktop notification.

 ## Repository layout